julian7/goshipdone/README.md

 ## Try it

 Running `go run build/build.go` takes example .goshipdone.yml file, and runs it.
+Now it takes an optional argument, `-publish`, which enables publishing stage.

 ## Legal